How to spring clean the bathroom – get our free cleaning checklist to help you really deep clean and organise the bathroom.

 - Put all towels and bathmats into the laundry.

-- Clean tiles and grout – if grout is especially dirty clean this with bleach and an old toothbrush.
+- Clean tiles and grout – if grout is especially dirty clean this with bathroom cleaner and scrub gently with an old toothbrush.
 Be sure to rinse very well before using any additional products in that area.
+And wear eye protection to avoid splashing cleaner into eyes.

 - Clean the mirrors – I do this with the homemade window cleaner.